 Why do these cutscenes even matter, though?
 Simply put, the ultimate goal of art is to create a story or capture an emotion.
 Creating stunning visuals is important too, but the visuals need to go in tandem with the goal being strived for — only then will the art have a point.
 The Palace of Twilight weaves visuals with both story and gameplay in a way that few other dungeons in the game, even in the series, manage to.
 I’ve always been surprised that the Palace of Twilight isn’t mentioned among the dungeons that most fans consider the “best” in the series.
 It is absolutely worthy to be alongside ones like Shadow Temple, Spirit Temple, Stone Tower, and Ancient Cistern.
 I long for the day when Palace of Twilight will gain the status it rightfully should have.

 Charles is a Senior Editor at Zelda Dungeon.
-He is a flourishing digital artist, check out his Instagram and Twitter to see his latest artworks, a lot of which is Zelda fan art!
+He is a Visual Development artist focused on enviroments and pitch paintings.
+Check out his Instagram and Twitter to see his latest artworks, a lot of which is Zelda fan art!
 His favorite candy is Skittles – he feels the world should know this.